JordanCWard/Elist/README.md

 The entity relation diagram (ERD) can be found [here](https://github.com/JordanCWard/elist_analysis/blob/main/Elist_ERD.png). <br>

-### Executive Summary
+### High-Impact Recommendations:

-This analysis outlines three key strategic priorities for Elist's growth and optimization.
-First, capitalizing on Japan's strong preference for premium products and high average order value (AOV) through enhanced localized strategies will increase sales and market penetration.
-Second, leveraging the 18% sales rebound in March with targeted campaigns aimed at re-engaging post-holiday customers, focusing on spring promotions and new product launches, presents a significant opportunity.
-Lastly, addressing high refund rates in the UK, Canada, and India by identifying root causes and implementing targeted solutions will improve customer satisfaction and profitability. <br> <br>
+- **Strategic Growth in Japan:** Capitalize on Japan’s preference for premium products and high average order value (AOV) by enhancing localized strategies to drive sales and deepen market penetration.
+- **March Sales Opportunity:** Maximize the 18% March rebound with targeted campaigns focused on post-holiday customers, featuring spring promotions and new product launches.
+- **Address Refund Rates:** Tackle high refund rates in the UK, Canada, and India by identifying root causes and implementing solutions to boost satisfaction and profitability. <br> <br>

 ### <p align="center"> Insights Deep-Dive </p>